jessiesiat/jessiesiat.github.com/about.md

 ## Hello, my name is Jessie Cris Siat.

 I'm a software developer.
-I work as a full stack engineer in a bio science company.
+I work as a full stack engineer in a neurocognitive AI company 🤯.

 I love open source, building stuff and keeping up to date with tech.
 I live in Manila with my beautiful wife and three of our daughters.